tsantef/oh-my-zsh.plugin.af/README.md

     plugins=(git af)

-4) Restart your shell or open an new terminal window.
+4) Restart your shell or open a new terminal window.